Arksine/moonraker/docs/dev_changelog.md

   websocket data from a Blob into a String.
 - The endpoint for querying endstops has changed from `GET /printer/extras/endstops` to `GET /printer/endstops`
-- Serveral API changes have been made to accomodate the addition of webhooks:
+- Several API changes have been made to accommodate the addition of webhooks:
   - `GET /printer/klippy_info` is now `GET /printer/info`.
 This endpoint no longer  returns host information, as that can be retrieved direct via the `location` object in javascript.
 Instead it returns CPU information.
-  - `GET /printer/objects` is no longer used to accomodate multiple request types by modifying the "Accept" headers.
+  - `GET /printer/objects` is no longer used to accommodate multiple request types by modifying the "Accept" headers.
 Each request has been broken down in their their own endpoints:
     - `GET /printer/objects` returns all available printer objects that may be queried
     - `GET /printer/status?gcode=gcode_position,speed&toolhead` returns the
-      status of the printer objects and attribtues
+      status of the printer objects and attributes
     - `GET /printer/subscriptions` returns all printer objects that are current being subscribed to along with their poll times
     - `POST /printer/subscriptions?gcode&toolhead` requests that the printer